Florida governor suspends county elections supervisor

 - Commuter knits a ‘rail delay scarf.’
 It fetches $8,650 on eBay.

+DeSantis said Bucher didn’t finish recounts until 50 days after the election — well after the statewide election results were certified.

+“Palm Beach County stands alone in that level of ineptitude.
+They’ve truly been the Keystone Cops of elections administration,” DeSantis said.

-DeSantis appointed lawyer Wendy Link to fill the position.
-The state Senate will have the final say in whether Bucher will be permanently removed from office.
+The state Senate will have the final say on whether Bucher will be permanently removed from office.

+Bucher didn’t immediately return a call seeking comment.
+Palm Beach County Tax Collector Anne Gannon, a Bucher supporter, said Bucher told her she intends to fight the suspension either in the courts or before the Senate

+DeSantis also said he would accept the resignation of Broward County elections supervisor Brenda Snipes, who also had problems counting ballots.
+Snipes announced in December that she planned to resign Jan.
+4, but then outgoing Gov. Rick Scott suspended her.
+Snipes is fighting the suspension in federal court.